 The Vanillerie

 If you have never explored a vanilla farm, you are in for a treat at The Vanillerie!
-This working farm offers tours on Wednesdays through Fridays.
+This working farm offers tours from Wednesday through Friday.

 During your one-hour tour, you can see, smell, taste, and feel the vanilla that is currently being grown.
 The tour also includes the history of the vanilla orchid.